 Recommended textbooks for this course are available in the library.
 All software needed for the course is available on the Engineering network, for use within our PC rooms at Swansea University.

 Free wireless internet access is available across the whole of the University campus and halls of residence.

-The BEng Aerospace Engineering (with a Year in Industry) at Swansea University is accredited by the Institution of Mechanical Engineers (IMechE), the Royal Aeronautical Society (RAeS) and the Institution of Engineering Designers (IED) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.
+The BEng Aerospace Engineering at Swansea University is accredited by the Institution of Mechanical Engineers (IMechE), the Royal Aeronautical Society (RAeS) and the Institution of Engineering Designers (IED) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.

 James Williams, Engineering Graduate at British Airways, Aerospace Engineering graduate

 “The high intensity of the Aerospace Engineering course at Swansea University really helped me to become an Engineering Graduate at British Airways.
 I can take on board new information and can rise and adapt to any challenges.

 I found the lecturers to be a great source of help.
 The facilities are second to none and helped to enhance the learning experience by providing a practical demonstration of theory learnt in lectures.”

 Aungshu Rahman, Production Specialist at BMW, Aerospace Engineering graduate

 "Studying Aerospace Engineering at Swansea has definitely prepared me for my job role as it is one of the hardest subjects and requires a huge amount of time to be put in, in order to get a good result.